Pendle Yield Tokenisation Guide

 Protocol Revenue Sharing

 Pendle distributes a portion of protocol revenue to vePENDLE holders.
-This revenue comes from swap fees collected across all Pendle markets and from the yield accrued on the SY component of expired markets.
-The revenue share is proportional to your vePENDLE balance relative to the total vePENDLE supply, providing a meaningful yield on locked PENDLE tokens independent of token price appreciation.
+This revenue comes from swap fees across all Pendle markets plus yield accrued on expired markets.
+Your share is proportional to how much vePENDLE you hold relative to total supply.
+In practice, this means vePENDLE generates yield on your locked PENDLE tokens regardless of whether the PENDLE token price goes up or down — a meaningful income stream if you are committed to the Pendle ecosystem long-term.

 Advanced Pendle Strategies